Inside:Is my teen daughter a lesbian? Maybe or maybe not, but here’s how to handle this sensitive teenage sexuality topic

 Ask about her experience.
 Don’t interrogate her, of course, but be curious.
 Has she been attracted to other girls for a long time, or is this fairly new?
 Was her interest in girls inspired by one specific girl?
 Is she in love?

 Find out whether she needs your support.
-In some schools, identifying as lesbian creates hardly a ripple of interest; in other places, she might get some grief for it.
+In some schools, identifying as lesbian creates hardly a ripple of interest; in other places, she might get some grief for it, or experience mild harassment or homophobia.
 Does she have supportive friends?
 Are other classmates cool about her orientation, or do they tease or reject her?
 Do teachers and staff treat her well?
-If her school environment isn’t an accepting one, what would she like you to do to help?
+If her school environment isn’t an acceptable one, what would she like you to do to help?
 Is there a PFLAG group she (and you) might join?

 Follow her lead on whether and how to tell other people.
 She’s come out to you; is she ready yet for the world to know?
 Is she ready for Grandma, say, to be told?
 If so, would she like to tell her, or would she like you to?
 Or maybe she doesn’t want any official announcement.
 The only right way to handle this is what works for her, you, and the rest of the family.